 The project has contributed to the capacity of local stakeholders in designing and implementing PES schemes for secondary tropical production forests in southern China.
 The key stakeholders benefitted by the project include the Chinese Academy of Forestry, Wuzhishan Forestry Bureau and Hainan Forestry Department, and villagers of the demonstration site (Maohui community).
-It furthermore provided an excellent learning opportunity and experience on PES for young researchers of the Chinese Academy of Forestry Department.
+It furthermore provided an excellent learning opportunity and experience on PES for young researchers of the Chinese Academy of Forestry engaged in the project, as well as young government officers from Wuzhishan Forestry Bureau and Hainan Forestry Department.
 Local villagers, indigenous groups and communities in the demonstration site have benefited from the project directly because the project helped them to get the PES for tropical natural production forests.
 Villagers of the demonstration site have better understood the importance of the natural production forests in providing various goods and services including cultural value.
 The implementation of a PES scheme, commits the villagers to preserve the ecosystem in the demonstration site and prevent degradation.